 Outline your story

-Once you have your writing space and time, it’s time to start writing.
+Once you have your writing space, time, and tools, it’s time for you to start writing.

-I find that writing one or two paragraphs that encapsulates the story is a great help in clarifying your thinking.
-You need to include the beginning, middle and most importantly, the end of the story.
+I find that writing one or two paragraphs that encapsulate the story is a great help in clarifying your thinking.
+You need to include the beginning, middle, and, most importantly, the end of the story.